Polyaspartic Floor Coating Installers in Vancouver, BC

 Do I need polyaspartic for a decorative garage flake floor?

 Not always.
 Many decorative systems use different build layers and protective clears depending on goals and exposure.
-For flake-focused planning: Garage Floor Options & Finishes.
+For garage-focused planning: Polyaspartic Garage Floor Coating Vancouver.

 Ready to price your polyaspartic coating?